iifl-logo

 The Company specific risks remain by and large the same as mentioned hereinabove.
 Further, it cannot have effective marketing leverages.
 The industry in general has a high operating leverage.

 The Company believes that the quality of the employees is the key to its success in the long run and is committed to provide necessary human resource development and training opportunities to equip them with skills, enabling them to keep pace with ongoing technological advancements and evolve.
-Employees are provided opportunity to grow and prosper.
-In the meantime, all efforts are being made to control cost to maintain present level of profitability.
+Employees are provided with an opportunity to grow and prosper.
+In the meantime, all efforts are being made to control costs to maintain the present level of profitability.

 10. DETAILS OF SIGNIFICANT CHANGES IN KEY FINANCIAL RATIOS: